-The first four years of the AMP consist of a complete undergraduate program in Computer Science, satisfying the curricular requirements for either the Bachelor of Science in Computer Science (B.S./CS), the Bachelor of Science, major in Computer Science and Information Systems (B.S./CSIS), or the Bachelor of Arts, major in Computer Science (B.A./CS).
-During the fourth year, a student in the A.M.P. has dual status, being an undergraduate student in Computer Science, and simultaneously a first-year graduate student in Computer Science.
-Up to six credit hours of courses taken during an A.M.P. student's senior year can be applied simultaneously towards the bachelor's and master's degree requirements.
+The first four years of the AMP consist of a complete undergraduate program in Computer Science, satisfying the curricular requirements for either (i) the Bachelor of Science in Computer Science, (ii) the Bachelor of Science, major in Computer Science and Information Systems, or (iii) the Bachelor of Arts, major in Computer Science.
+During the fourth year, a student in the AMP has dual status, being an undergraduate student in Computer Science, and simultaneously a first-year graduate student in Computer Science.
+Up to six credit hours of courses taken during an AMP student's senior year can be applied simultaneously towards the bachelor's and master's degree requirements.
 These courses must be approved in advance by the Director of Graduate Studies in Computer Science.